Davidyfxu/BlogManageSystem/README.md

 ## General info

-Blog Manage System is a web project that achieve online writing articles, publishing articles and upload various files, such as images, photos, videos and so on, and exchanging ideas or comments between users.
+Blog Manage System is a web project that achieves online writing articles, publishing articles and uploading various files, such as images, photos, videos and so on, and exchanging ideas or comments between users.
 This django project implements most functions of blog websites and even it could add the Pub/Sub functions like Youtube or twitter.
-I think it's a good way for new nerd to broaden the opinion about backend jobs and improve the coding ability.
+I think it's a good way for new nerds to broaden opinions about backend jobs and improve the coding ability.

 This project is aimed for the practice of the backend framework *Django* and learning basic frontend knowledge  of *HTML*.
 This project is programmed basing on Django and HTML, and some functions need running with Redis.
 I draw the diagram below to show my project from the top level.